Dozens Of Baby Seagulls Found Dead In South Loop May Have Been Shoved Off Roof

 The baby seagulls that survived were rescued by Willowbrook Wildlife Center in Glen Ellyn.
 Wildlife keeper Alicia Seghi said the wildlife center was keeping the baby seagulls warm and feeding them.

+Alicia Biewer is one of the caregivers nursing the babies back to health at the Willowbrook Wildlife Center.
+She said some of the baby birds are only a couple of days old.

+“It is definitely very strange to see that animals fall off the roof of a building,” stated Biewer.
+“I think it’s really good for most of them.
+We’re doing a lot of supportive care, fluids couple times a day, making sure everyone’s eating.”

 The babies had suffered dehydration, fractures, and head trauma.
 Approximately 40 of the babies found on the sidewalk had died.
-Seghi said it was not clear if the birds fell, were pushed, or if something else happened.
+The wildlife center said it was not clear if the birds fell, were pushed, or if something else happened.

+The caregivers at Willowbrook Center believe the baby birds can be released back into the wild in about four weeks.